SeqWare/seqware/README.md

 ## Installing

-See http://seqware.github.com/ for detailed installation instructions including links to a pre-configured virtual machine that can be used for testing, development, and deployment.
+See our [Installation Guide](http://seqware.github.com/docs/2-installation/) for detailed installation instructions including links to a pre-configured virtual machine that can be used for testing, development, and deployment.